PSZSPT: a joint Planck and SPT-SZ cluster catalog: The PSZSPT cluster catalog

 \subsubsection{Unidentified detections}

-We look for the spatial distribution of the 59 unidentified detections in the SPT footprint.
-We found no specific pattern which could indicate a problem with the extraction algorithm related to possible systematics in the maps, except in a specific location on the edge of the SPT footprint.
+We looked for the spatial distribution of the 42 unidentified detections in the SPT footprint.
+We found no specific pattern which could indicate a problem with the extraction algorithm related to the possible systematics in the maps, except in a specific location on the edge of the SPT footprint.
 This location is displayed in Fig.~\ref{fig:unidentified}.
 The figure shows the local variance of the instrumental SPT-SZ noise at 150~GHz as the half map difference $\Delta HM$ squared filtered by a 10~arcmin FWHM Gaussian beam $G$ minus the square of the filtered half map difference:

 The black triangle on the right of the image is outside the SPT footprint.
 There is a clear separation between the top and bottom of the image with the upper part of the image being less noisy than the bottom part (factor 2.5 between the variances of the two parts).
 This noise difference is due to different integration times or instrumental sensitivities around this location.
-The detections are displayed as discs.
-The black/white are identified/unidentified detections.
+The detections are displayed as disks.
+The black and white circles are identified and unidentified detections, respectively.
 A cluster of unidentified detections is visible in the bottom part.
 The MMF algorithm estimates the noise on the full map.
 It is thus possible that the noise is not correctly estimated in this specific patch due to the inhomogeneity of the SPT-SZ instrumental noise.
-However, there are four detections identified with known clusters in this patch, two of them being in the top part and the other two in the bottom part.
+However, four detections have been identified with known clusters in this patch, two of them being in the top part and the other two in the bottom part.
 We thus do not flag unidentified detections in this patch.\\

 In the first line of Fig.~\ref{fig:rank}, we summarize the number of PSZSPT detections according to their rank.
-In the other lines, we provide the number of rank=1 and rank=2 detections associated to external catalogues that we considered in this article.
-Note that the total number exceeds 348+9=357 (numbers given in the first line) because the external catalogues share some common objects.
+In the other lines, we provide the number of rank=1 and rank=2 detections associated to external catalogs that we considered in this article.
+We note that the total number exceeds 354+20=374 (numbers given in the first line) because the external catalogs share some common objects.